 - Relevant statutory obligations

-2.2 The GLA cannot provide information on how it is using that information, whilst it may form the basis for an inspection or investigation as such disclosure may “tip off” those who are being investigated and be counter-productive to identify criminality and non-compliance.
+2.2 The GLAA cannot provide information on how it is using that information, whilst it may form the basis for an inspection or investigation as such disclosure may “tip off” those who are being investigated and be counter-productive to identify criminality and non-compliance.

-2.3 If an informant seeks feedback on the outcome of an investigation the GLA may provide a response at the conclusion of the investigation.
+2.3 If an informant seeks feedback on the outcome of an investigation the GLAA may provide a response at the conclusion of the investigation.
 Any release of information will meet the criteria for release of information set out in the sections below (e.g. re press, Freedom of Information requests).

 3 Sharing information with law enforcement, other Government Departments, and regulatory authorities (including overseas authorities)